 The inline remote on the 4.2-foot cord does not have a microphone but does have a clip to remove the weight of the earbuds from your ears.

-If you like listening to music without noise in the background, the Audio Technica QuietPoint are the headphones for you.
+If you like listening to music without noise in the background, the Audio Technica QuietPoint can be yours for $45.

 The Symphonized NRG earbuds feature a natural wood housing that augments bass response and acoustic performance.
 The nylon cable won't easily tangle and is more durable than standard rubber cable.
 An inline microphone and remote give you the ability to play and pause music, as well as to receive and end calls.